-Table 5 summarizes the results for all changes that trigger exceptions.
-The next six columns list results using initial, enriched and complete models where available.
+Table 5 summarizes the results for all changes that trigger exceptions, listing results using initial, enriched and complete models where available.
 "Reported" lists the number of defects for which the verifier reports a violation.
 "Actual" gives the number of cases where the reported method call exactly matches the call that raises the exception.
 For all numbers of reported errors, higher values are better.